alvarosamudio/pentmenu/README.md

 $ ./pentmenu
 ```

-Alternatively, use git clone, or download the latest release from https://github.com/alvarosamudio/pentmenu/releases, extract it and run the script.
+Alternatively, use git clone, or download the latest release from https://github.com/alvarosamudio/pentmenu/releases and Install the "pentmenu_version_all.deb" package

 ## Module detail